Read Between the Lines: 15 Common Chinese Euphemisms

 - 发福 (fāfú)

 他这几年发福得厉害，完全变样了。(Tā zhè jǐ nián fāfú de lìhɑi, wánquán biàn yànɡ le.)
-He becomes very fat these years, so his look has totally changed.

 减肥吧，发福后有点儿难看。(Jiǎn féi bɑ, fāfú hòu yǒu diǎn’r nán kàn.)

-5. Chinese euphemisms for Having no money (没钱)
+5. Chinese euphemisms for being poor (没钱)

 - 手头不方便 (shǒutóu bù fānɡbiàn)